MARITIME ECONOMY FORUM

 Panel leader

-The Maritime Economy Forum Gdynia 2022 will be held on October 14, 2022 in the Pomeranian Science and Technology Park in Gdynia.
+The Maritime Economy Forum Gdynia 2025 will be held on the 10th of October, 2025 in the Pomeranian Science and Technology Park in Gdynia.